-You know what a poor email campaign looks like: dozens of emails sent at odd hours, no personal touch, overly long with poor writing, etc.
+You know what a poor email campaign looks like: dozens of emails sent at odd hours, no personal touch, and emails that are overly lengthy and poorly written.

 Editor’s note: Need an email marketing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 In 2003, the U.S. Congress passed a series of sweeping regulations on email commerce known as the CAN-SPAM Act.
-Those regulations still inform a foundation for what is legal or illegal in email marketing, and businesses must understand these rules.
+Those regulations still inform the foundation for what is legal and illegal in email marketing, and businesses must understand these rules.

 The law revolves around seven regulations that can result in more than $40,000 in penalties if not followed:

 - Do not use misleading or false information in your headers.

 - Do not be deceptive in your subject lines.

 - Tell recipients clearly how to opt out.

 - Honor those opt-outs in a timely fashion.

 - Monitor your hired marketers (if any) for compliance with these regulations.